sjain882/Ethernet-ForWakeOnLanOnly-Win/README.md

 - This, however, is **unreliable** on some systems.
     - I was unable to run the tasks manually for testing purposes.
     - Others reported the triggers never firing.
+- NOTE: If you are on non-admin account, you must start Task Scheduler as administrator, then make task, then set "Run with highest privileges", then click "Change User" button under "use the following account" to change it to your normal/regular non-admin account

 #### Option 2: win7suspendresume / Power Triggers v2
 - Special program that allows scheduling & logging of tasks on suspend/resume